 - “Do you want to contact an advocate or report it to anyone?
 I can go to the hospital or police with you.”

-USU’s 2017 campus climate survey on nonconsensual sexual contact tells us that 63 percent of those who said they had experienced sexual assault told a roommate or friend.
+USU’s 2017 campus climate survey on sexual misconduct tells us that 63 percent of those who said they had experienced sexual assault told a roommate or friend.
 That gives friends and roommates an enormous opportunity to have a positive impact in the lives of victims and in our community.